flybywiresim/docs/docs/pilots-corner/a32nx-briefing/limitations.md

 !!! note
     The N1 limit depends on the ambient conditions and on the configuration of the engine air bleed.
-These parameters may limit N1 to a value that is less than the above-mentioned N1 value (
+These parameters may limit N1 to a value that is less than the above-mentioned N1 value.

 ## Flight Controls